Mohamed-Elmanzalawi/MohamedElmanzalawi.github.io/README.md

 # Academic Pages
 **Academic Pages is a Github Pages template for academic websites.**

+This repo hosts my personal website MohamedElmanzalawi.github.io via GitHub pages.
+The Jekyll template is AcademicPages, which was forked (then detached) by Stuart Geiger from the Minimal Mistakes Jekyll Theme, which is © 2016 Michael Rose and released under the MIT License.

+I modified the template to my needs.
+Please feel free to fork this modified version.

 # Getting Started

 1. Register a GitHub account if you don't have one and confirm your e-mail (required!)